Hong Kong SAR

 Corporate taxpayers are also required to attach their audited accounts as supporting documents when filing a profits tax return, unless they qualify as a small corporation as defined by the HKIRD (i.e. mainly those with gross income for a basis period of not exceeding HKD 2 million plus a few other conditions).
 Small corporations are not required to attach supporting documents with their profits tax returns but are still required to keep those documents and submit them upon request.
 A branch of a foreign corporation doing business in Hong Kong SAR is required to file a profits tax return annually, and the HKIRD may require audited accounts of the foreign corporation to support the Hong Kong branch’s profits tax return.

-Notice of assessment will be issued after the tax return has been examined by the HKIRD.
-Taxpayers may be subject to post-assessment investigation or field audit under the computerised random selection procedures of the HKIRD at a later date.
+A notice of assessment or statement of loss will be issued after the tax return has been accepted by the HKIRD.
+Taxpayers may be subject to post-assessment investigation or field audit based on risk areas or under the computerised random selection procedures of the HKIRD at a later date.

 Payment of tax